Island Crest Way Corridor Improvements

 Get Involved

-The online open house has been postponed to provide a project update and preliminary draft shared use path alternatives to the City Council for initial feedback and direction in the first quarter of 2024.
+The online open house has been postponed to provide a project update and preliminary draft of shared use path alternatives to the City Council for feedback and a decision on their preferred alternative.
 The City Council's direction will inform the next steps of the design and public engagement process.
-The City Council agenda bill (AB) with preliminary draft shared use path design alternatives will be linked to Let's Talk the Thursday prior to the meeting.
+City Council agenda bills regarding this project will be linked to Let's Talk the Thursday before the City Council meeting.

 Post a Public Comment